chrishil1/ChromDL/readme.md

 Where the weight file will be the `ChromDL_learned_weights` from training.

-There is also a ChromDL_test.ipynb interactive notebook that can be run on google Colaboratory using the free GPU runtime and the testing dataset.
+There is also a `ChromDL_test.ipynb` interactive notebook that can be run on Google Colaboratory using the free GPU runtime and the testing dataset in  ~8-10 minutes.

 ## Associated Files
 ### Data